-We are subject to risks of loss resulting from nonpayment or nonperformance by our other significant customers.
+We have various credit terms with virtually all of our customers, and our customers have varying degrees of creditworthiness.
+Although we evaluate the creditworthiness of each of our customers, we may not always be able to fully anticipate or detect deterioration in their creditworthiness and overall financial condition, which could expose us to risks of loss resulting from nonpayment or nonperformance by our other significant customers.
 Some of our significant customers may be highly leveraged and subject to their own operating and regulatory risks.
 Any material nonpayment or nonperformance by our other significant customers could require us to pursue substitute customers for our affected assets or provide alternative services.
 There can be no assurance that any such efforts would be successful or would provide similar fees.
 These events could adversely affect our financial condition and results of operations.